ConfederacyOfGaia/Gaia/magic.md

 The spellcasting classes are [druid](druid.md), [mage](mage.md), and [ranger](ranger.md).
 Druids and rangers obtain their spellcasting abilities in the same way: through immersion into nature.
 Mages earn their abilities by hard work and study.

 ## Non-Spellcasters

 Most gaians have a close connection to the earth and to nature, and, as a result, many of them develop the ability to cast a druid cantrip or two.
 A PC with a Wisdom bonus is eligible for the Druid Cantrip Feat, which gives them a single cantrip.
 This Feat can be taken a number of times equal to 0 + Wisdom bonus.

+## Using Magic

+Magic in Gaia is based on a points system, as outlined in chapter 9 of the DMG.
+All of a character's spent spell points are recovered after a long rest, and half of their expended points are recovered after a short rest.
+It is rumored that there are some potions that can increase a caster's spell points beyond their normal max, but, in general, this total cannot be increased except through experience.
+If a character is reduced to 0 spell points, they are mentally fatigued, and need to rest; until they do, all ability checks involving their spell casting attribute are made at a disadvantage.

+In addition to the spell points outlined in the table in the class section, a character gains additional spell points at each level based on the bonus for their primary attribute (Intelligence for mages, Wisdom for druids).
+If a character's primary attribute changes, they gain or lose spell points retroactively, similar to hit points.

+Casting a spell as a higher level works exactly as outlined in the PHB: the caster pays the increased point cost and gets the increased effect, so magic missile cast as a 3rd-level spell costs 6 points instead of 2.

 ## Availability of Magic Items